-Note: This section describes scenarios in which the max\num\buckets parameter is set to 3 in the CREATE\COMPARISON procedure.
+This section describes scenarios in which the max\num\buckets parameter is set to 3 in the CREATE\COMPARISON procedure.
 This setting was chosen to illustrate how scans and buckets identify differences.
 Typically, the max\num\buckets parameter is set to a higher value.
 The default for this parameter is 1000.
 You can adjust the parameter setting to achieve the best performance.

-- "Comparing a Shared Database Object at Two Databases" on page 13-13 - "Viewing Information About Comparisons and Comparison Results" on page 13-25
+- "Comparing a Shared Database Object at Two Databases" - "Viewing Information About Comparisons and Comparison Results"

-Other Documentation About the DBMS COMPARISON Package
+13.2 Other Documentation About the DBMS\COMPARISON Package